 More Ways to Get Involved in NSLW

-Awards Ceremony.
-Schedule an awards ceremony, banquet, luncheon, or breakfast to honor students, advisers, and administrators for their work in student activities at your school.
-Record the event and post on social media using #NSLW2018.
+Recognize all student leaders who are involved in any leadership in your school; clubs, teams, etc. Schedule an awards ceremony, banquet, luncheon, or breakfast to honor students, advisers, and administrators for their work in student activities at your school.
+Record the event and post on social media using #NSLW2019.

-Elections.
 Conduct elections for class and student body officers during NSLW; alternatively, install the newly elected officers if elections have been completed.
-In their campaign speech, ask the student leaders to express how they can “make their mark on the world.”
+In their campaign speech, ask the student leaders to express how they are “taking charge.”

-Community Service Flyers.
-Post flyers including short “community service” profiles of student leaders in the halls and in classrooms.
-The short profiles (with headshot, name, school year) should include the theme “Make Your Mark on the World: Dream.
-Lead.
-Serve.” and a one to two-sentence blurb about a service activity the individual participates in regularly.
-Ask for general student submissions during NSLW using this statement or a variation of it: “Tell us how YOU are making your mark on the world.”
+Post flyers including short “taking charge” profiles of student leaders in the halls and in classrooms.
+The short profiles (with headshot, name, school year) should include the theme “Student Leaders: Taking Charge” and a one- to two-sentence blurb about how the individual takes charge in their community.
+Ask for general student submissions during NSLW using this statement or a variation of it: “Tell us how YOU are taking charge.”
 Post as many as you can during NSLW and keep updating and adding profiles as long as you wish.

-Community Service Wall.
-Create a “wall of community service” where student leaders begin posting their acts of kindness and challenge their fellow students to do the same.
+Create a “wall of leadership” where student leaders begin posting their acts of leadership and challenge their fellow students to do the same.

-NSLW is also a great opportunity for your council or chapter to show leadership and organize an activity or event that builds a positive environment in your school.
+NSLW is also a great opportunity for your council or chapter to take charge of building positive school culture.
 Here are some you might consider:

-Class Competitions.
-Often, competitions are staged for food collection drives, with the winning class earning a special treat like a pizza or doughnut party.
+Host competitions for food collection drives, with the winning class earning a special treat like a pizza or doughnut party.